DSa-Hb1Ac/dataset-diabetes-adolescents-time-series-with-heart-rate/README.md

 ## Date and time information

-The formatting of date and time information in the original exports was not equal across the different files.
+The formatting of date and time information in the original exports was not equal across the different export files.
 Date and time information was equalized to a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) time stamp in the format _YYYY-MM-DDThh:mm:ss±hhmm_.
 For convenience the date, time and UTC offset were also added as separate columns.

 ## Time zone information

 All timing information of the original data sources were in local time and lacked time zone information.
-Time zone information was added after obtaining the export files
+Time zone information was added after obtaining the export files.

 ### Daylight Saving Time (DST)
 The dataset contains a transition from Daylight Saving Time (DST) to standard time on 2019-10-27T03:00:00+0200 to 2019-10-27T02:00:00+0100.
 Each device/system handles this transition differently:

-**Medtronic MiniMed 640G and MiniMed 670G**
+**Medtronic MiniMed 640G and MiniMed 670G** <br>
 The clock of this devices doesn't adjust automatically when a transition from DST to standard time occurs, the clock has to be adjusted manually.
 Adjustment of the clock can be found in the export file in column 8 - '_New Device Time_'.<br>
 **_`TODO: fix transition from Daylight Saving Time (DST) to standard time based on 'New Device Time' column instead of always at 2019-10-27T03:00:00+0200`_**

-**Abbott FreeStyle Libre**
+**Abbott FreeStyle Libre** <br>
-At 2019-10-27T03:00:00+0200 the clock of the FreeStyle Libre (sensor or reader/app?) adjusts itself automatically.
+At 2019-10-27T03:00:00+0200 the clock of the FreeStyle Libre (_sensor or reader/app?_) adjusts itself automatically.
 The data from 2019-10-27T02:00:00+0200 to 2019-10-27T03:00:00+0200 and 2019-10-27T0:00:00+0100 to 2019-10-27T03:00:00+0100 appears in the export file.
 However, this export file contains no time zone information, therefore the time zone information for the data records from 2019-10-27T02:00 to 2019-10-27T03:00 is unknown and omitted in the resulting data source.

-**Fitbit Inspire HR**
+**Fitbit Inspire HR** <br>
 At 2019-10-27T03:00:00+0200 the clock of the Fitbit Inspire HR adjusts itself automatically.
 The data from 2019-10-27T02:00:00+0200 to 2019-10-27T03:00:00+0200 is overwritten with the data from 2019-10-27T02:00:00+0100 to 2019-10-27T03:00:00+0100 (therefore 2019-10-27 has 24 hours of data instead of 25 hours).

 # Data format